ctrlplusb/easy-peasy/README.md

 store.dispatch.todos.saveTodo('foo');
 ```

-We don't recommned doing this, and instead encourage you to use the `listeners` helper to invert responsibilites.
-However, there may be cases in which you need to do the above.
+We don't recommned doing this, and instead encourage you to use the [`listen`](#listenon) helper to invert responsibilites.
+However, there may exceptional cases in which you need to do the above.

 </p>
 </details>